DashDevs Blog Is PHP Still Relevant in 2026? Business Impact and Strategic Considerations

 Famous Companies That Use PHP

-Despite its age, PHP remains embedded in some of the most visited platforms on the internet:
+Despite its longevity, PHP continues to power parts of some of the most visited platforms on the internet.

-• Wikipedia relies on MediaWiki, a powerful PHP-based engine, to serve millions of daily page views with consistent speed and stability.
+• Wikipedia runs on MediaWiki, a mature PHP-based engine that consistently handles millions of daily page views.

-• Zoom and Slack both use PHP in parts of their infrastructure — particularly for internal tools, authentication layers, and service orchestration — where rapid backend development and seamless integration are essential.
+• Zoom and Slack use PHP in specific components of their infrastructure, particularly for internal systems and service layers where rapid backend iteration is valuable.

-• Automattic, the parent company of WordPress.com, has scaled its PHP codebase to support millions of dynamic websites globally, demonstrating how PHP can perform reliably even at hyperscale.
+• Automattic (WordPress.com) has scaled its PHP ecosystem to support millions of dynamic websites globally.

 These implementations show PHP can scale and evolve to meet enterprise-grade performance standards.

 One of PHP’s most compelling strengths is its pervasive presence across the web.
-As of mid-2024, PHP is the server-side language driving 76.1% of websites, a testament to its widespread adoption and enduring relevance.
+As of beginning of 2026, PHP is the server-side language driving 72% of websites, a testament to its widespread adoption and enduring relevance.
 This ubiquity is crucial in understanding PHP’s significance.

 PHP continuity in existing applications is not merely about preserving old code; it also involves adapting and evolving these systems to meet modern needs.